-[para 75] Section 71(2) of the Act states that an applicant bears the burden of proving that disclosure of the third party personal information would not be an unreasonable invasion of privacy under the Act.
-I find that the Applicant met this burden of proof in regard to the personal information of Government Ministers and employees on records 1, 2, 3, 4, 7, 8, 9, 10, 13, 14 and 15.
+[para 74] Section 71(2) of the Act states that an applicant bears the burden of proving that disclosure of the third party personal information would not be an unreasonable invasion of privacy under the Act.
+I find that the Applicant met this burden of proof in regard to the personal information of the former Government Minister on records 1, 5, 7, 8, 11, 13, 15, 38, 40, 46, 84 and 85, the name of the Government employee on records 13, 18, 38 and 40 and the department address on records 13, 18, 38, 40, 82 and 84.
 This personal information falls within the definition of section 1(n) and fulfills the presumption against disclosure within section 17(4)(g).
 However, I do not find that the disclosure of this information would be an unreasonable invasion of privacy as this information relates to individuals who were acting in their capacity as public officials.

-[para 76] I also find that the Applicant met this burden of proof in regard to the Third Party's personal information on records 3, 4, 9, 10, 14 and 15 and the Third Party's name, the date of the personal transactions and amount of those purchases on records 23-25.
-This personal information similarly falls within the definition of personal information and fulfills the presumption against disclosure within section 17(4)(g) and/or section 17(4)(e.1).
-However, I find that the disclosure of this information would be desirable for the purpose of subjecting the Government of Alberta or the Public Body to public scrutiny.
-I find that, pursuant to section 17(5)(a), the disclosure would promote public scrutiny of the Public Body's review of the Third Party's credit card use and use of government credit cards in general.
-I find that this factor weighs heavily in favour of disclosure.
+[para 75] I also find that the Applicant met this burden of proof in regard to the Third Party's name, the dates on which the Third Party used the credit card for personal purposes and the amount of each of those purchases on records 1, 2, 4-19, 38-42, 44, 46-48, 51, 61, 82, 84-86.
+This personal information falls within the definition of personal information in section 1(n) and fulfills the presumption against disclosure within section 17(4)(e.1) and/or 17(4)(g).
+However, I find that the disclosure of this information would be desirable for the purpose of subjecting the Government of Alberta or the Public Body to public scrutiny pursuant to section 17(5)(a).
 Although the Third Party's refusal to consent to the disclosure of this information is a relevant circumstance that weighs against disclosure, I do not find that this circumstance outweighs the application of section 17(5)(a).
+In addition, I find that the Applicant has met the burden of proof in regard to the headings and other template information such as the address of the credit card company, the fax headers and footers and the date stamps found within these records as this information is not personal information.

-[para 77] However, I do not find that the Applicant met this burden of proof in regard to the vendor name, vendor location and transaction identifiers on records 23-25.
-I find that the presumption against disclosure under section 17(4)(g) and/or 17(4)(e.1) applies to this personal information.
+[para 76] However, I find that the Applicant has not met the burden of proof in regard to the vendor names, locations, transaction identifiers within records 1, 2, 4-19, 38-42, 44, 46-48, 51, 61, 82 and 84-86.
+I find that the presumption against disclosure under section 17(4)(e.1) and/or 17(4)(g) applies to this personal information.
 Furthermore, I find that the Third Party's refusal to consent is a relevant circumstance that weighs against the disclosure of this personal information.